This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Look for another mortgage lender

 Checkatrade advises homeowners against removing insulation themselves because it could “damage tiles, electrics and other materials”.
-Some spray foam is “toxic to touch and breathe in”.
+It says some spray foam is “toxic to touch and breathe in”.

 Raise a complaint

 Affected homeowners may wish to review the terms on which they were sold the insulation and raise any issues with their installer or accredited oversight body in the first instance.

 If a consumer believes they were misled or their installer omitted important information in such a way that was likely to deceive them, they may wish seek redress under the Consumer Protection from Unfair Trading Regulations 2008.